 A couple years ago I made a tumblr post on the topic of comparing demonic/angelic possession to rape, a comparison that was made a lot in Supernatural's tumblr-based fandom at that time.
 I've since deleted my tumblr, but decided to re-create that post here since it was such a succinct summary of my views.

 At the time, Sam's Gadreel possession was a very recent and controversial thing (I don't read SPN tumblr fandom now, but while I imagine it is still controversial it is not nearly as fresh).
 Comparisons between possession and sexual assault had existed in fandom prior to season 9, but after the Gadreel possession they skyrocketed.
-The comparison to rape was used to highlight the horror of Sam's experience, and sometime to vilify fans who downplayed the seriousness of the possession.
+The comparison to rape was used to highlight the horror of Sam's experience, and sometimes to vilify fans who downplayed the seriousness of the possession.

 So here's my thoughts:

 I think that within the fantastic context of the show, possession is worse than rape.
-I think Sam Winchester, who has been both possessed and rape, would agree with me.
+I think Sam Winchester, who has been both possessed and raped, would agree with me.
 Possession is a greater and more horrifying violation.
 The way we often see Sam's body used to hurt and kill others is particularly disturbing.